2017 Bol Open

 The 2017 Bol Open was a professional tennis tournament played on outdoor clay courts in Bol, Croatia.
 It was the 12th edition of the tournament and part of the 2017 WTA 125K series.
-The event took place on 6 to11 June 2017.
+The event took place on 6 to 11 June 2017.
 Aleksandra Krunić won the singles champion, while Chuang Chia-jung and Renata Voráčová claimed the doubles championship.